Judicial behavior: Decision makers in the CJEU

 Judicial appointments to the CJEU

-- “Shaping the Bench: The Effect of Ideology, Impact, and Information Quality on Judicial Reappointments” with Daniel Naurin presented at the ECPR Joint Sessions 2019 (Mons)
+• “Shaping the Bench: The Effect of Ideology, Impact, and Information Quality on Judicial Reappointments” with Daniel Naurin forthcoming in The Journal of Politics

 Governments create monitoring entities to ensure that policymakers are working effectively.
 Monitors’ control over retaining and selecting policymakers, however, may create incentives that lead to sub-optimal outcomes.
 One such entity is a merit commission (also known as a judicial council) that evaluates judges subject to retention and (or) selection.
 How do merit commissions affect judicial behavior?
 We construct a formal model arguing that lower competence incumbent judges only subject to merit retention will complete cases more quickly at the expense of quality opinion-writing, as their productivity is a signal of their effort investment to the commission.
 Conversely, judges subject to merit selection and subsequent retention will not make the same tradeoff, as the commission’s initial selection of them makes it more costly for the commission to negatively evaluate them upon retention.
 We provide evidence leveraging the Article 255 panel for (re)appointments to the Court of Justice of the European Union.